Atlanta Police Department: Controversies

-Equipment used by the Atlanta Police Department
+Equipment

 Vehicles: Ford Police Interceptor equipped with state-of-the-art Whelen LED Lighting packages and digital control consoles along with Panasonic Toughbook Mobile Data Terminals.
 In fall 2013, the Atlanta Police Department began phasing new Ford Taurus Police interceptors into its fleet to replace the old Crown Victoria interceptors.
 The entire fleet totals around 300 vehicles and the remaining Crown Victoria interceptors will be phased out as they lose usefulness.

 Communications: Motorola Digital 800 MHz Trunking system that is one of the largest in the country and utilizes 24 channels.
-This system provides voice and data communications for the Atlanta Police, Fire, Watershed, Corrections and other Municipal Departments.
+This system provides voice and data communications for the Atlanta Police, Fire, Watershed, Corrections and other municipal departments.
 The Atlanta Police Radio System also provides voice and data communications for the Georgia State Patrol inside of the Atlanta Metropolitan area and the City of Hapeville, The City of East Point, and the City of College Park.

 Weapons: The department has transitioned to a 9mm handgun, the Glock 17 Gen 4, phasing out the .40 S&W Glock 22.
 The reason for this was modern 9x19mm bullet effectiveness and the fact 9mm puts less wear on the gun's components due to lower pressures compared to .40 S&W. The APD has standardized Winchester PDX1 147 grain 9mm ammunition.

-The APD also trains and issues the AR-15 to many of its patrol officers to aid in tactical situations where a pistol and shotgun are out matched.
+The APD also trains and issues the AR-15 to many of its patrol officers to aid in tactical situations where a pistol and shotgun are outmatched.

-Police patrol zones of Atlanta
+Patrol zones

 In the City of Atlanta, there are six "patrol zones" (more commonly known as just "zones") which lie under the jurisdiction of the Field Operations Division of the Atlanta Police Department.